top of page

 Disclaimer

 The information provided on this website is for informational purposes only.
-Prior to making any decisions, we recommend consulting your treating doctor, health professionals, and legal representatives.
+Before making any decisions, we recommend consulting your treating doctor, health professionals, and legal representatives.
 This is particularly important if you have health concerns, existing mental health or medical conditions, or if you feel you are not coping.

 (c) 2023 Dean Harrison